E! (Canadian TV channel): History

 The channel was licensed in 1996 by the Canadian Radio-television and Telecommunications Commission and was launched on September 10, 1999 as Star!, which was originally owned by CHUM Limited.

 In July 2006, Bell Globemedia (later renamed CTVglobemedia) announced that it would purchase CHUM for an estimated $1.7 billion CAD, including Star!.
 The sale was subject to CRTC approval and was approved in June 2007 (under the condition that it divest CHUM's Citytv stations), with the transaction completed on June 22, 2007.
 Following the change in ownership, the channel's entertainment news program Star!
 Daily was cancelled in defense of CTV's eTalk Daily.

 Until 2007, Star! had acquired some of its programming from the similar U.S. cable network E!; in 2007, owner Comcast announced an agreement with Canwest Global, under which it would acquire the Canadian rights to E! programming, and rebrand its broadcast television system CH as a Canadian version of E!.
 In August 2009, amid Canwest's bankruptcy, the E! system was shut down, and its stations were either divested to new owners, switched to parent network Global, or shut down.
 During that time, Star's schedule consisted mostly of second-run talk shows and entertainment news shows repeated from CTV and its secondary A system (formerly A-Channel, now CTV Two), including FashionTelevision, The Tonight Show with Jay Leno, The Ellen DeGeneres Show, and TMZ.

 In November 2010, CTVglobemedia announced it had signed a multi-year and multi-platform deal with Comcast to return the E! brand back to Canada.
 Under the agreement, Star! was relaunched as E! on November 29, 2010, returning that network's programming to the schedule.
 Ownership changed hands again, when on April 1, 2011, Bell Canada gained control of CTVglobemedia, with the merged company becoming known as Bell Media.

-On November 8 2025.
-Bell Media Announced that the Channel Would Be Ceased Operations on December 31st with the company cting "changing audiences" as reasoning, and directing viewers to CTV.ca and Crave.
-Since The Channel will be the last program of The Traitors Canada.